-• Compliance with the principles of good corporate governance starts with the Boards of Directors (the “Boards”), which foster the long-term success of each entity in the PDS Group and secure its sustained competitiveness in a manner consistent with its fiduciary responsibility.
-The Boards of Directors exercise their functions in the best interest of the PDS Group, its stockholders and other stakeholders.
-Guided by the leadership of their respective Chairmen, the Boards of Directors conduct their activities with utmost honesty and integrity in the discharge of their duties, functions and responsibilities.
+- Compliance with the principles of good corporate governance starts with the Boards of Directors, which foster the long-term success of each entity in the PDS Group and secure its sustained competitiveness in a manner consistent with its fiduciary responsibility.
+The Boards of Directors exercise their functions in the best interest of the PDS Group, its stockholders, and other stakeholders.
+Guided by the leadership of their respective Chairmen, the Boards of Directors conduct their activities with utmost honesty and integrity in the discharge of their duties, functions, and responsibilities.

-• The President and CEO of the PDS Holdings Corp. serves as Chief Executive Officer (CEO) for all the PDS Group subsidiaries and sits at the helm of each as Chairman of the Board.
-As the highest-ranking corporate officer, he is responsible for the overall management of the enterprise, its strategic directions and the attainment of its business goals.
+- Each PDS entity’s Chief Executive Officer (CEO) serves as the highest-ranking corporate officer who is responsible for the overall management of the enterprise, its strategic directions, and the attainment of its business goals.

-• The Boards of Directors supervise the following Standing Committees: the Risk Oversight Committee, the Audit Committee, the Nomination and Remuneration Committee, and the IT Steering Committee with the Market Policy Committee providing the critical link to the Market Governance Structure, which performs the Self–Regulatory Organization functions for the fixed income market.
+- The Boards of Directors supervise the following Standing Committees: the Risk Oversight Committee (ROC), the Audit Committee, the Nomination and Remuneration Committee/Corporate Governance Committee (NRC/CGC), and the IT Steering Committee, with the Market Policy Committee providing the critical link to the Market Governance Structure, which performs the SRO functions for the fixed income market.

 Board Standing Committees